TharunGopal-Agraharam/multi-agent-healthcare-system/README.md

 Patient list fetched: [{'name': 'John Doe', 'email': 'john@example.com'}, {'name': 'Jane Smith', 'email': 'jane@example.com'}]
 Sending emails to patients: [{'name': 'John Doe', 'email': 'john@example.com'}, {'name': 'Jane Smith', 'email': 'jane@example.com'}]
 Sending email to John Doe at john@example.com
+Subject: Important: Schedule Your Colonoscopy Screening
+Body:
+    Dear John Doe,

+    We hope this message finds you well.
+As part of our healthcare initiative, we are reaching out to encourage you to schedule a colonoscopy screening.
+Regular screenings are vital for early detection and prevention of colorectal issues.

+    Please contact us or visit our website to learn more and schedule your appointment.

+    Best regards,
+    Your Healthcare Team
 Sending email to Jane Smith at jane@example.com
+Subject: Important: Schedule Your Colonoscopy Screening
+Body:
+    Dear Jane Smith,

+    We hope this message finds you well.
+As part of our healthcare initiative, we are reaching out to encourage you to schedule a colonoscopy screening.
+Regular screenings are vital for early detection and prevention of colorectal issues.

+    Please contact us or visit our website to learn more and schedule your appointment.

+    Best regards,
+    Your Healthcare Team
 Emails have been sent.
 ```